insin/nwb/docs/Commands.md

 Serve a React app for quick development.

+Also supports serving modules which export a React component or element.

 ```
 react run <entry> [options]
 ```

 **Arguments:**

-- `entry` - entry point for the app
+- `entry` - entry point for the app, or a module which exports a React component or element.

 **Options:**